Skip to content

 Joseph is in his second year as Wisconsin’s statewide coaching coordinator.
 Prior to this position, he worked as a coach for an educational service center in Austin, TX and as a campus-based instructional coach.

 His mission is to act as a liaison between the field and the state with the intention of creating a statewide system of coaching support for regions, districts, and schools to access as they develop their own coaching programs.
-He is also passionate about equity and how coaches can hold this at the center of their work.

 Be sure to check out Joseph’s blog, Coaching Roots, and connect with him on Twitter @j_kanke!